exercism/v3/docs/concept-exercises.md

 - Describe which function/method the student needs to define/implement (e.g. `Implement method X(...)` that takes an A and returns a Z),
 - Provide an example usage of that function.
 These examples should be different examples to those given in the tests.

-Avoid any topics in the stories that could be misconstrued or cause offence - be empathetic to triggers that people might have - there's normally a less controversial or risque variant of a story that can be used.

 See the C# numbers exercise's [instructions.md file][csharp-docs-instructions.md] for an example.
 Notice the clear distinction between the story at the top and the tasks with code samples below.